-However, as worries of disease, war, or famine have dissipated, we’ve replaced them with new worries – worries about mental health, emotional well being, and physical supervision.
+However, as worries of disease, war, and famine have dissipated, we’ve replaced them with new worries – worries about mental health, emotional well being, and physical supervision.

 It’s no wonder we feel so much anxiety.

 With advancements in science – both physical and psychological – we know more than we’ve ever known before.
-We are flooded with a constant influx of information about what we should be doing, how we should be doing it, and how we’re not doing it right from the moment of conception on.
+From the moments of conception on, we are flooded with a constant influx of information about what we should be doing, how we should be doing it, and how we’re mostly likely not doing it right.
 And the worst part?
 Perfection is a constantly moving target.
 No sooner does one study or team of experts declare unequivocally that THIS method is the only way to ensure success, then a new set of data, statistics, or experts counteracts it with opposing information.

 It’s enough to make our heads spin.

 When I was growing up, we climbed over the bench seats in the car from the moment we were out of infant seats.
 We jumped on trampolines that didn’t have safety nets.
-We stayed home by ourselves and ate ice cream and snuck an hour or two of TV just because we could.
-We rode our bikes, helmetless, for miles through parks, neighborhoods, and city streets.
+We stayed home by ourselves and ate ice cream and snuck in an hour or two of TV just because we could.
+We rode our bikes (helmetless, mind you) for miles through parks, neighborhoods, and city streets.
 We played in the woods without even thinking about ticks.
 We went to the pool without reapplying sunscreen every five minutes.
 We climbed trees as high as we possibly could.
-We ate processed hot dogs, drank Kool-Aid made with nothing but powdered food coloring and sugar and we played “Ghosts in the Graveyard” with friends long after dark.
+We ate processed hot dogs, drank Kool-Aid made with nothing but powdered food coloring and sugar, and we played “Ghosts in the Graveyard” with friends long after dark.

 And yet, the thought of allowing my kids to do ANY of these things today actually gives me heart palpitations.
 Like honest-to-goodness, straight-up anxiety.
 And it’s not that I don’t think my parents worried about me and my siblings – I know they did.
 In fact, I know that my parents STILL worry and we’ve been out of the house for more than two decades.
 But it’s not just worry that we feel these days, it’s fear.
 We are so inundated with stories of what could go wrong, that we struggle to think of what might be going right.